IBM/universal-connectors/docs/faqs_gi.md

 •	Verify that a Policy with a Log full details rule is created and installed, and that no other policy blocks it.

-•	Check the steps from paragraph 6 above.
+•	Check the steps from question 6 above.

 •	Set the debug level in the uc_logstahs log and check “Guardium Events” in the log.
 If you found events in uc_logstahs.log, the problem may be in the minisnif.

 To setup UC debug logs level:
 connect with CLI to your cluster

-Enter the uc pod
+Enter the univer***REMOVED***l connector pod

 Run the command: ```${UC_SCRIPTS}/set_uc_log_level.sh "debug"```

-•	*Create a MustGather and look for the univer***REMOVED***l connector log (TBD)*
+•	Create a MustGather and look for the univer***REMOVED***l connector log

-*Plug-in questions*
+**Plug-in questions**

-*Univer***REMOVED***l connector does not start with your plug-in or configuration*
+**Univer***REMOVED***l connector does not start with your plug-in or configuration**

-*See Installing and testing the filter or input plug-in on a staging Guardium system for details on how to collect diagnostic data by running a must gather command.*
+See Installing and testing the filter or input plug-in on a staging Guardium system for details on how to collect diagnostic data by running a must gather command.

-*Is Java required to create a plug-in?*
+**Is Java required to create a plug-in?**

-*No, you can develop by using Ruby, especially when Guardium knows how to parse your data source commands.
+No, you can develop by using Ruby, especially when Guardium knows how to parse your data source commands.
 However, if you need to parse the commands for a new data source type, Java is the best choice.

-How much time does it take to develop a plug-in?
+**How much time does it take to develop a plug-in?**
-Give yourself 4 - 5 weeks, maybe a bit more to perfect it.*
+Give yourself 4 - 5 weeks, maybe a bit more to perfect it.